Pascal-ngo/portfolio/README.md

 Simulated credit card transaction dataset created by Brandon Harris.
 This simulation was run for the duration - 1 Jan 2019 to 31 Dec 2020
 +1M rows and it covers credit cards of 1000 customers doing transactions with a pool of 800 merchants The overarching goal is to devise an effective machine learning model to detect potentially fraudulent credit card transactions
 Impact: 98% precision model.
-Focus on lower False positives count.
+Focus on lower False positives count

 August 2023: Web Scraping project - Steam (Video Games Industry) Scraped the Top sellers section from Steam website using Selenium/Beautiful soup and visualizations on Python